Historical comet observations in China: Compilations

 An astronomical text recovered from Tomb no.3 in Mawangdui contains images and descriptions of 29 different comets.
-The descriptions often include the comet's name, notes about its apparition, and its associated portent, usually military, but lack detailed dates of the comets' sightings.
-This text can be solidly dated as being prior to 168 BC, the date assigned to the tomb.
+The descriptions often include the comet's name; notes about its apparition; and its associated portent, usually military, but lack detailed dates of the comets' sightings.
+The text can be solidly dated as being prior to 168 BC, the date assigned to the tomb.
 It may be associated with a similar astronomical text from the same tomb, which details planetary motions for the seventy years ending 177 BC.

-Wenxian Tongkao, a thirteenth century compilation by Ma Duanlin, includes a list of comets up to 1222 AD.
+Wenxian Tongkao, a 13th-century compilation by Ma Duanlin, includes a list of comets up to 1222 AD.
 Various European authors used this list as a basis for their own lists starting with Antoine Gaubil who translated it from the Chinese and later extended the list to 1644 AD.
 The most complete European list was published by John Williams (1797–1874) in 1871.
 Williams' list contains 372 comets from 613 BC to 1621 AD.
-A Chinese compilation published in 1988, A Comprehensive Collection of Ancient Chinese Astronomical Records (Zhongguo gudai tianxiang jilu zongji), has over a thousand comet observations.
+A Chinese compilation published in 1988, A Comprehensive Collection of Ancient Chinese Astronomical Records (Zhongguo gudai tianxiang jilu zongji), has over 1000 comet observations.

 Importance to modern astronomers

-The Chinese records have some importance to modern science because they allow astronomers to deduce the past orbits and brightnesses of comets.
-This is important because comet orbits are not always entirely regular.
+The Chinese records have some importance to modern science because they allow astronomers to deduce the past orbits and brightnesses of comets.That is important because comet orbits are not always entirely regular.
 They can be changed by gravitational encounters with the planets.
 Without ancient records, such past changes would be very difficult to determine.
 A feature of the Chinese records that makes them particularly useful for modern scientists and scholars is that there is a high degree of consistency in the methods of observation and recording over a very long period.
 Chinese astronomers were still using naked eye observation in 1835, long after the invention of the telescope.

-Around forty comets have had their orbits calculated based entirely on ancient Chinese records.
-Of the well known comets, besides Halley, Brian G. Marsden suggested, based on Chinese and other ancient observations, that the Great Comet of 1106 was a previous apparition of Comet Ikeya–Seki.
+Around 20 comets have had their orbits calculated based entirely on ancient Chinese records.
+Of the well-known comets, besides Halley, Brian G. Marsden suggested, based on Chinese and other ancient observations, that the Great Comet of 1106 was a previous apparition of Comet Ikeya–Seki.
 Ikeya–Seki is a member of the Kreutz sungrazer family of comets.
-These are thought to all have originated from the break up of a large parent comet.
-Several previously unknown members of this group have been found in the Chinese records.
+All of them are thought to have originated from the break up of a large parent comet.
+Several previously-unknown members of the group have been found in the Chinese records.